tensorpack/tensorpack/examples/ImageNetModels/README.md

 This Inception-BN script reaches 27% single-crop error after 300k steps with 6 GPUs.

-This VGG16 script reaches 29~30% single-crop error after 100 epochs (30h with 8 P100s), and 28% if BN is enabled.
+This VGG16 script, when trained with 32x8 batch size, reaches 29~30% single-crop error after 100 epochs (30h with 8 P100s),
+28% with BN, and 27.6% with GN.

 ### ResNet, DoReFa-Net